waldronlab/curatedMetagenomicData/docs/datasets-included.md

 title: Included datasets
 ---

 Shown below is the list of datasets currently included in *curatedMetagenomicData*.
+More details are available in the [manual](https://bioconductor.org/packages/devel/data/experiment/manuals/curatedMetagenomicData/man/curatedMetagenomicData.pdf){:target="_blank"}.

 | Dataset Name | PMID | Publication Year | Bodysite | Disease | Number of Samples |
 | --- | --- | --- | --- | --- | --- |